Ultimate Guide On How to Spend Two Days in Bruges, Belgium

 Rosary Quay (Or Rozenhoedkaai)

-Rozenhoedkaai is often called the most photographed spot in Bruges.
-It has one of the most iconic views in the city, making it a hotspot for photos.
+Rozenhoedkaai is often referred to as the most photographed spot in Bruges.
+It boasts one of the most iconic views in the city, making it a popular place for photos.

 Burg Square & The Basilica of the Holy Blood

 Burg Square’s Basilica of the Holy Blood beckons with its storied relic and ornate interior.
-Bruges City Hall, one of the oldest city halls, dates back to the 1420s.
+Bruges City Hall, one of the oldest city halls in the world, dates back to the 1420s.

 Minnewater Park